nimo7/dreamterm/README.md

 No intentional licensed, copyrighted, trademarked or patented functionality used in sources.

-Look README_2016.txt for compile instructionts.
+Look README_2016.txt for compile instructions.